metalfeanor/ChristopheNamoune_11_16102021/README.md

 # OPENCLASSROOMS PROJECT 11 KASA

-A React app for flat renting creating wit Create React App
+A React app for flat renting creating with Create React App

 ## For developers